-JUS 435 Restorative Justice and Alternative Sentencing - 3 credits
+JUS 435 Restorative Justice and Victim-Offender Reconciliation - 3 credits response to juvenile crime.

-An alternative to the retributive model of justice, Restorative justice offers a reconciliation model in which the victim, the offender, and the broader community can work toward a more personal and satisfying response to juvenile crime.
 The emergence and growth of several models such as balanced and restorative justice, VORP (Victim Offender Reconciliation Program), and circle conferencing are viewed within the context of adolescent offending.
 Attention is paid to issues of age, gender, and culture in various methods of conflict resolution.